Gabriel Bacquier: Later career

-Bacquier died on 13 May 2020 in his home at Lestre in the Manche department, only four days shy of turning 96.Yannick Boussaert: Décès de Gabriel Bacquier (in French) forumopera.com 13 May 2020.
-Accessed 13 May 2020.
+Bacquier died on 13 May 2020 in his home at Lestre in the Manche department, only four days shy of turning 96.

 Christophe Ghristi, artistic director of the Théâtre du Capitole, said of him: "A southern personality who had an animal presence on stage.
 He was one of the rare French singers of that time to have had such an international career".

 Awards and distinctions

 Bacquier received numerous awards and distinctions in his native France, such as Chevalier de la Légion d'Honneur, Officier de L'Ordre national du Mérite, Officier de L'Ordre national du Mérite Européen, Commandeur de L'Ordre des Arts et des Lettres (France) and Commandeur de L'Ordre des Arts et des Lettres (Principauté de Monaco).

 Several recordings in which he sang won the Prix du Disque (L'heure espagnole, DGG, 1967; Les contes d'Hoffmann, Decca, 1972) and Enescu's Œdipe (EMI, 1984) won a Grand Prix du Disque et Prix de Ministère de la Culture.
 In 2004 he was awarded an Orphée d'Or Herbert von Karajan for his career, and in the same year a Lauréat des Victoires de la Musique.
 He also received a Médaille de la Ville de Paris.